arsenal9971/TUB_MoDL/README.rst

-Daedalus Intensive Course - Tensorflow Session
+TU Berlin course on Mathematics of Deep Learning - Tensorflow Session
 ==============================================
-*05 December 2018*
+*29 October 2019*

 **Intended for participants of the course**